 Location.
-40° 56.26′ N, 72° 18.063′ W. Marker is in Bridgehampton, New York, in Suffolk County.
-Marker is at the intersection of Main Street (Montauk Highway) and Ocean Road, on the left when traveling east on Main Street (Montauk Highway).
+40° 56.224′ N, 72° 18.116′ W. Marker is in Bridgehampton, New York, in Suffolk County.
+Marker is on Montauk Highway east of Hull Lane, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 2510 Main Street, Bridgehampton NY 11932, United States of America.
+Marker is in this post office area: Bridgehampton NY 11932, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Bridgehampton Founders Monument (within shouting distance of this marker); Triangular Commons (about 300 feet away, measured in a direct line); Poxabogue Windmill (approx. 1.2 miles away); Spider Legged Mill (approx. 1.3 miles away); Water Mill Rolls of Honor (approx. 3.3 miles away); The James Corwith Grist Mill (approx. 3.4 miles away); First Watermill (approx. 3½ miles away); M. Olivia Sage (approx. 4.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Bridgehampton Founders Monument (within shouting distance of this marker); Wick's Tavern (about 300 feet away, measured in a direct line); Poxabogue Windmill (approx. 1.2 miles away); Spider Legged Mill (approx. 1.3 miles away); Town of East Hampton (approx. 2.1 miles away); Water Mill Rolls of Honor (approx. 3.3 miles away); The James Corwith Grist Mill (approx. 3.3 miles away); First Watermill (approx. 3.4 miles away).
 Touch for a list and map of all markers in Bridgehampton.